 Visit the International Air Transport Association’s website for further country-specific regulations for shipping animals.

 United requires that piglets must be at least eight weeks of age prior to shipping.

 - United Cargo® ships non-human primates to, from and between zoos and sanctuaries within the 50 United States and Puerto Rico.
 These primates must have a valid health certificate dated within 10 days of travel.

 - We do not book, accept or transport primates to or from medical research facilities.

 - Primates are not accepted if they are intended for the pet industry.
 We also do not ship pet primates for individuals.

-- Primate shipments are not accepted if the shipment has an international origin or international destination, unless the primates are service animals.
+- Primate shipments are not accepted if the shipment has an international origin or destination, unless the primates are service animals.